kowainik/learn4haskell/README.md

 course) from the root of this project and load your chapters to check your code.
 Don't worry, each chapter explains all the needed information!

-We also provide Makefile with commands to test your solutions locally with the included prepared test-suite.
+We also provide a Makefile with commands to test your solutions locally with the included prepared test-suite.
 We have also configured the CI using GitHub Actions on Learn4Haskell to check your answers at GitHub automatically!